Georg Solti: Later years

-In 1991 Solti collaborated with the actor and composer Dudley Moore to create an eight-part television series, Orchestra!, which was designed to introduce audiences to the symphony orchestra.
-In 1994 he directed the "Solti Orchestral Project" at Carnegie Hall, a training workshop for young American musicians.
+In 1991, Solti collaborated with actor and composer Dudley Moore to create an eight-part television series, Orchestra!, which was designed to introduce audiences to the symphony orchestra.
+In 1994, he directed the "Solti Orchestral Project" at Carnegie Hall, a training workshop for young American musicians.
 The following year, to mark the 50th anniversary of the United Nations, he formed the World Orchestra for Peace, which consisted of 81 musicians from 40 nations.
 The orchestra has continued to perform after his death, under the conductorship of Valery Gergiev.

 Solti regularly returned to Covent Garden as a guest conductor in the years after he relinquished the musical directorship, greeted with "an increasingly boisterous hero's welcome" (Grove).
-From 1972 to 1997 he conducted ten operas, some of them in several seasons.
-Five were operas he had not conducted at the Royal Opera House before: Bizet's Carmen, Wagner's Parsifal, Mozart's Die Entführung aus dem Serail, Verdi's Simon Boccanegra and a celebrated production of La traviata (1994) which propelled Angela Gheorghiu to stardom.
+From 1972 to 1997, he conducted 10 operas, some of them in several seasons.
+Five were operas he had not conducted at the Royal Opera House before: Bizet's Carmen, Wagner's Parsifal, Mozart's Die Entführung aus dem Serail, Verdi's Simon Boccanegra, and a celebrated production of La traviata (1994), which propelled Angela Gheorghiu to stardom.
 On 14 July 1997 he conducted the last operatic music to be heard in the old house before it closed for more than two years for rebuilding.
 The previous day he had conducted what proved to be his last symphony concert.
 The work was Mahler's Fifth Symphony; the orchestra was the Zurich Tonhalle, with whom he had made his first orchestral recording 50 years earlier.

 Solti died suddenly, in his sleep, on 5 September 1997 while on holiday in Antibes in the south of France.
 He was 84.
 After a state ceremony in Budapest, his ashes were interred beside the remains of Bartók in Farkasréti Cemetery.